hilolani/re_mcl/README.md

 }

+# The RMCL algorithms

-# Below is the BMCL algorithm to divide large-sized core clusters made by the original MCL.
+#Below is the BMCL algorithm to divide large-sized core clusters made by the original MCL.

-# Selecting Core Clusters,
+#Selecting Core Clusters,

 if(Size(Ck(p)) > 2*Standard Deviation(Size Ck(j)), then CoreCluster n = Ck(p);

-# Selecting the representative node for each cluster Ck .
+#Selecting the representative node for each cluster Ck .
 Representaive_ClusterStagek = {Max (Degree (Ck(j) ) ) | j=1,2,….,d};

-# Removing the representative node of the core cluster from the following two lists which are the arguments of the function Complement,
+#Removing the representative node of the core cluster from the following two lists which are the arguments of the function Complement,

 CC’ n= Complement(CoreCluster n, Representaive_ClusterStagek)

 RCS’k= Complement(Representaive_ClusterStagek, CoreCluster n)

-# The Function ExtractAdjacency(adjacency_matrix, {row_number,column_number})is to extract rows and columns of an adjacency matrix,
+#The Function ExtractAdjacency(adjacency_matrix, {row_number,column_number})is to extract rows and columns of an adjacency matrix,

 CC’ n_RCS’k =ExtractAdjacency(G, {CC’ n, RCS’k })

-# Tr means transposition of a matrix.
+#Tr means transposition of a matrix.

 PathNumbersMatrix n =CC’ n_RCS’k * Tr(CC’ n_RCS’k);

-# Generating an adjacency matrix by setting all diagonal elements=0 and all non diagonal elements larger than 1 = 1.
+#Generating an adjacency matrix by setting all diagonal elements=0 and all non diagonal elements larger than 1 = 1.

 LatentAdjacencyMatrix n =MakeAdjacencyMatrix(PathNumbersMatrix n);

 #Repeat MCL, MCL(LatentAdjacencyMatrix n);